ekzhang/bore/README.md

 ## Optional authentication

 The client and server can optionally use secrets to protect the server from being used by others.
-The secret is sent only by the client as encrypted base64 by using itself as a key with a randomly generated nonce.
-No additional traffic is encrypted; only the secret.
+The secret is used as an encryption key.
+The client uses the key to answer challenges from the server on the initial connection to the server in between "Hello"s as well as on the "Connection"->"Accept" UUID exchange.

 ```shell
 # on the server